-10. The Council of Europe's two principal human rights conventions - the European Convention on Human Rights (the Convention) and the ESC - have been applied in such a way as to ensure protection, respect and fulfilment of numerous rights against harm that emerges in the environmental context (often referred to as the "greening of human rights").9 These issues are examined further below.
-However, neither of these conventions protect the human right to a clean, healthy and sustainable environment as such.10

-11. The 2009 Convention on Access to Official Documents (CETS No. 205, Tromsø Convention) is the only international legal instrument which guarantees a general right to access to official documents held by public authorities, including documents concerning environmental matters.
-Its preamble refers to the 1998 United Nations Economic Commission for Europe Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters (Aarhus Convention).

-12. Council of Europe bodies, including the Committee of Ministers and several of its recent presidencies, the Parliamentary Assembly, and the Congress of Local and Regional Authorities, have engaged in activities relating to human rights and the environment.
-The subject was also addressed at the 9th edition of the Council of Europe's World Forum for Democracy in 2020.11
+- 10. Neither of the Council of Europe's two principal human rights conventions the Convention and the ESC protects a right to the environment as such.
+They have, however, been applied in such a way as to ensure protection, respect and fulfilment of numerous rights against harm that emerges in the environmental context (often referred to as the "greening of human rights").
+These issues are examined further below. - 11.
+The 2009 Convention on Access to Official Documents (CETS No. 205, Tromsø Convention) is the only international legal instrument which guarantees a general right to access to official documents held by public authorities, including documents concerning environmental matters.
+Its preamble refers to the 1998 United Nations Economic Commission for Europe Convention on Access to Information, Public Participation in Decision-making and Access to Justice in Environmental Matters (Aarhus Convention). - 12.
+Council of Europe bodies, including the Committee of Ministers and several of its recent presidencies, the Parliamentary Assembly, and the Congress of Local and Regional Authorities, have engaged in activities relating to human rights and the environment.
+The subject was also addressed at the 9th edition of the Council of Europe's World Forum for Democracy in 2020.10